Muditha-Kumara/IntelligentDevices/README.md

 An IoT demonstration for an IT BSc degree.
 The system monitors vehicle driving quality using the Arduino Opla kit.
 Its main goals are to improve driving safety, increase passenger comfort, protect the vehicle from damage, and reduce maintenance costs by detecting risky driving events early.

-The device reads all built-in sensors on the Opla kit (IMU, microphone, light, temperature, etc.), detects events such as hard acceleration, harsh braking, sharp turns and bumps, triggers local warnings (LED, display, buzzer) and publishes timestamped telemetry and events to the cloud via MQTT over Wi‑Fi.
+The device reads all built-in sensors on the Opla kit (IMU, microphone, light, temperature, etc.), detects events such as hard acceleration, harsh braking, sharp turns and bumps, triggers local warnings (LED, display, buzzer) and publishes timestamped telemetry and events to the cloud via HTTP POST to an API endpoint over Wi‑Fi.

 ## Key Features

 - Use Arduino Opla kit and all built-in sensors
 - Local alerts: buzzer, LED, optional display
 - Event classification: hard acceleration, hard braking, sharp turn, bump/impact
-- Cloud telemetry and event logging via MQTT
+- Cloud telemetry and event logging via HTTP POST to API
-- Remote configuration via MQTT (thresholds, sampling rate)
+- Remote configuration via API (thresholds, sampling rate)

 ## Hardware (recommended)